ilyasbilgihan/nuxt-firebase-blog/README.md

 - Follow/Unfollow people, list the posts of the ones you have followed.
 - List the posts by their tags (Max of 5 tag is supported for each post).
 - Write comments, up/down vote comments, delete comments, edit comments(content), inspect comments' edit history.
+- Mobile friendly as much as I could handdle.

 <br>